ASFHyP3/hyp3-autorift/README.md

 1. Copy outputs to remote object storage

-Append the `--bucket` and `--bucket-prefix` to [WORKFLOW_ARGS]. *Only the final output files and zipped archive of those files is uploaded.* This also requires that AWS credentials to write to the bucket are available to the running container.
+Append the `--bucket` and `--bucket-prefix` to [WORKFLOW_ARGS]. *Only the final output files are uploaded.* This also requires that AWS credentials to write to the bucket are available to the running container.
 For example, to write outputs to a hypothetical bucket `s3://hypothetical-bucket/test-run/`:

 ```
 docker run -it --rm \